gohugoio/gohugoioTheme2/README.md

 The [exampleSite](./exampleSite) is built to https://gohugoiotheme.netlify.app/

-Bo make changes to the theme locally, you need Go, NPM and Hugo installed.
+To make changes to the theme locally, you need Go, NPM and Hugo installed.
 Then:

 * `cd exampleSite`
 * `npm i`